camunda/camunda-platform-get-started/README.md

 ## Start Instance using Camunda Modeler

-To start an instance of the process with the Camunda Modeler after the process was deployed the user has to click the _Start Current Diagram_ button .
+To start an instance of the process with the Camunda Modeler: after the process is deployed, click the _Start Current Diagram_ button.

 ![Start Instance Button](images/camunda-modeler-start-instance-button.png)